Frequently Asked Questions

 How will you support the local community and local businesses?

-Community members and local business owners will be able to partner with the project team on four community reference groups, including a focus on local industry participation and industry development.
+Community members and local business owners are able to partner with the project team on two community reference groups, focused on ‘jobs and community’ and ‘design and environment’.

 Gascoyne Gateway is committed to buying local and providing local opportunities throughout the life of the project.